cloud-partners/oci-wandisco/README.md

 ![](./images/09%20-%20console.png)

 ## Destroy the Deployment
-When you no longer need the deployment, you can run these commands to destroy the OCI insfrastructure you just built.
+When you no longer need the deployment, you can run these commands to destroy the OCI infrastructure you just built.

     cd ../terraform1
     terraform destroy